 All workplaces that are not being specifically required to close should consider a set of key questions – and at all times work on a precautionary basis:

 - is your workplace currently able to open in accordance with the dates set out in the for moving out of lockdown?
 (Some workplaces will either have no date confirmed for re-opening yet or will not have reached their respective date where that has been set out.)

 - are you able to demonstrate and give confidence to your workforce that you can consistently practice safe physical distancing and comply with ALL other standard health and safety requirements?

 If the answer to any of the above questions is no, the advice of the Chief Medical Officer on a precautionary basis is that the work place should close.

 More detailed information and exemptions can be found at Coronavirus: business and physical distancing guidance.
 This includes the list of those businesses and other venues that must close by law.

-Work places that are open must also ensure that they admit people into their premises in sufficiently small numbers to maintain a 2 metre distancing or 1 metre in retail, hospitality or transport environments, and take steps to ensure that distance can also be maintained by people (for example, customers) waiting to enter their premises.
+Work places that are open must also ensure that they admit people into their premises in sufficiently small numbers to maintain a 2 metre distancing or 1 metre in hospitality or transport environments, and take steps to ensure that distance can also be maintained by people (for example, customers) waiting to enter their premises.